Dhammika Dharmapala

-Dhammika Dharmapala (born 1969/1970) is an economist who is the Paul H. and Theo Leffman Professor of Law at the University of Chicago Law School.
+Dhammika Dharmapala (born 1969/1970) is an economist who is a Professor of Law at the University of California, Berkeley.
 He is known for his research into corporate tax avoidance, corporate use of tax havens, and the corporate use of base erosion and profit shifting ("BEPS") techniques.

 Biography

 Dharmapala was born in Sri Lanka, educated in Australia, and settled in the U.S. (he is a naturalized U.S. citizen), to pursue a career as an academic economist.
 He taught economics at the University of Connecticut and law at the University of Illinois, Urbana-Champaign before joining the Chicago faculty in 2014.
+There he was the Paul H. and Theo Leffman Professor of Law at the University of Chicago Law School.

 Dharmapala's research on tax havens, often with James R. Hines Jr., is cited as important.
 In addition to his role as professor at the University of Chicago Law School, Dharmapala is an International Research Fellow at the Oxford University Centre for Business Taxation, and has served on the board of directors of the American Law and Economics Association and the National Tax Association.
 Dharmapala is sometimes interviewed in the main U.S. financial media on U.S. corporate tax issues.